takanory/slides/slides/20230812pyconkr/index.rst

        else:
            return "Not an order."

 ..
 I rewrote that code with if statements.
-   It looks a little cluttered.
+   It looks a little complex.
    And, Classes patterns are much more powerful.

-.. if文で書いてみるとこんな感じになります。ちょっとごちゃごちゃしてますね。
-   まだまだあります

 **Order** classses
 ------------------